AlexMyddleware/p8-todo-from-scratch/Authentication.md

 pattern: ^/(_(profiler|wdt)|css|images|js)/

-means that when we are in this pattern of url, we disable the security.
+means that when we are in this pattern of url (all of the js, css and images for the _profiler), we disable the security.
 This is used to allow the profiler, the symfony bar, to be displayed.
-If we didn't do that, we would not be able to see the profiler.
+If we didn't do that, we would not be able to see the profiler bar or the links to the profiler in the request list for instance.

 main: the main section is effective in all cases. the lazy true options means that we load the user when you fetch it, not just from the session.
 The provider app_user_provider is what we use to access the user.